Celeste is a skate culture fan and DJ who runs Version Girl

 I spend a lot of time with Trav Chris Wardle, so his art has somewhat inspired me, especially his dedication to it, picking up his pen/pad whenever he gets a minute and the way he free hands stuff has kinda made me feel more relaxed when I try and create stuff.

 Also, Louis from Sex Skateboards, his complete freedom in his painting is inspiring for me as I am somewhat of a perfectionist when it comes to drawing, which always stops me from being more free with my ideas.
-Wayward London Skateboards are dope.
+Wayward London Skateboards is dope.

 I know Edson and Daniel Kinloch and love the vibe and aesthetics as well as the photography work they both do.
 I also really liked the photos Edson and Sam Stamper took in Morocco and have booked a trip there in November with the fam to stay at his Riad apparently it’s right near a wikid surf and skate spot which will be dope for the kids.